 Table 2.1 - Certificate holder information 1 Composition of fishery client group on behalf of who the statement is provided Characterise the composition of the fishery client group, including cost sharing entities.
-Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC). СН Anonymous society 2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
-How are laws enforced? СН We are governed by the Labor Code and controlled by the Labor Inspection 3 Risk identification and mitigation - Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour. СН Camanchaca Pesca Sur S.A., due to internal policies does not hire minors.
-4 Crew recruitment - Describe the typical methods used to recruit crew in the UoC and describe the migrant composition of crew if any. СН The hiring of the crew is directly and only of Chilean nationality 5 Engagement with fish worker groups - Where there is known engagement with fisher, migrant, and worker rights groups, describe how this occurs and the organisations engaged with workers in the Unit of Assessment (UoA). СН We are governed by the labor code and the requirements of the maritime authority 6 Crew contracts - Describe the nature of contracts or legal work agreements in place in the UoC and the issues addressed in such agreements. СН The contracts are issued considering all the requirements indicated in the Labor Code: income, working hours, benefits, food, transportation.
-Workwear.
-7 Audits and labour inspections - Describe any 3rd Party audits and certifications on labour, or labour inspections conducted within the UoC in the last two years. СН Labor inspection performs audits without prior notice to the facilities.
+Describe the relationship between cost sharing members of the fishery client group and the vessel owners and operators of the Unit of Certification (UoC). СН Icefish fishery is composed of 2 companies (Polar Ltd. & Nova Seafish Ltd).
+Both companies are registered in the Falkland Islands and the 2 vessels operating in the fishery are registered in the Falkland Islands and compliant with the flag stated regulations 2 Responsibility for labour regulation What management authorities and laws, including flag state authorities, control labour-related regulations in the unit of assessment area?
+How are laws enforced? СН The authorities that control and enforce labour regulations are the MCA from the UK and the FIG. 3 Risk identification and mitigation Describe the processes, including government and certificate holder measures, that are in place in the UoC to identify and mitigate any risk of child and forced labour. СН The operators (Nova Seafish and Polar) do not employ workers with age under 18 years old.
+There is a strict control of the documents of the crew members prior to embark to prevent that.
+All crew members embarking in our vessels have to hold the proper certificates (as established by MCA) and we also comply with ILO rules.
+4 Crew recruitment Describe the typical methods used to recruit crew in the UoC and describe the migrant composition of crew if any. СН Our crew composition is the following: 5 Engagement with fish worker groups Where there is known engagement with fisher, migrant, and worker rights groups, describe how this occurs and the organisations engaged with workers in the Unit of Assessment (UoA). СН Lighthouse Seafarers Mission - all crews members have unlimited access to this entity whenever our vessels are in their home port.
+6 Crew contracts - Describe the nature of contracts or legal work agreements in place in the UoC and the issues addressed in such agreements.